-The liver sections were put in 80 ℃ drying box for 2 h.
-Then, after being dewaxed, dehydrated, and washed by flowing water, the slices could be soaked in the Citrate Antigen Recover and heated in microwave oven until boiling for 5 min.
-Each slice was exposed to 100 µL 3% H2O2, incubated, and washed with phosphate buffered saline incubated with primary rabbit anti-human CD44 antibody (ab157107, Abcam, United Kingdom) at 1:100 dilution.
-After that, polymer reinforcements and horse reddish peroxidase (HRP)-conjugated goat anti-rabbit IgG (ab97051, Abcam, United Kingdom) at 1:500 dilutions were followed and repeatedly washed.
-Finally, the slices were added with DAB dye liquor, counterstained with Hematoxylin， and soaked in 0.1% HCl.
-After rinsing, blueness, dehydration in ethanol, clearness with xylene, and sealing with Neutral balsam were observed by Optical microscope (OLYMPUS MX53) and analyzed with the Image Pro plus v6.0 software with IOD value[17].
+The liver sections were put in 80 °C drying box for 2 h.
+Then, after being dewaxed, dehydrated, and washed by flowing water, the slices were soaked in the citrate antigen recovery buffer and heated in the microwave oven until boiling for 5 min.
+Each slice was exposed to 100 µL 3% H2O2, incubated, and washed with phosphate buffered saline with primary rabbit anti-human CD44 antibody (ab157107, Abcam, Cambridge, United Kingdom) at 1:100 dilution.
+After that, polymer reinforcements and horseradish peroxidase-conjugated goat anti-rabbit IgG (ab97051, Abcam) at 1:500 dilutions were followed and repeatedly washed.
+Finally, the slices were added with 3,3’-diaminobenzidine dye liquor, counterstained with Hematoxylin, and soaked in 0.1% HCl.
+After rinsing, blueness, dehydration in ethanol, clearness with xylene, and sealing with neutral balsam were observed by optical microscope (MX53 Olympus, Tokyo, Japan) and analyzed with the Image Pro plus v6.0 software with IOD value[17].

-Analysis of alpha-fetoprotein and CD44 transcription
+Analysis of alpha-fetoprotein (AFP) and CD44 transcription

-According to the protocol, every 100 mg tissue with 1 mL TRI reagent in a glass grinder was homogenized and then was removed into eppendorf (EP) tube, in which the reagent was mixed up and down for 10 times and rested for 5 min at room temperature.
-Following that, 0.2 mL chloroform was added, mixed, rested, and then centrifugalized (12000 rpm, 4 ℃, 15 min).
-Next, the upper water was transferred into a new aseptic EP tube, mixed with 0.5 mL isopropanol, and then centrifugalized again (12000 rpm, 4℃, 10 min).
-Afterwards, the supernatant was removed, sRNA precipitation was hacked and washed with 80% ethanol, then centrifugalizing (7500 rpm, 4 ℃, 5 min) was repeated.
-Finally, the supernatant was carefully poured out, and the precipitation was dyed (30 min, until RNA precipitation becoming transparent, not completely dry) and then dissolved with 30 µL of DEPC water.
+According to the protocol, every 100 mg tissue was homogenized in a glass grinder with 1 mL TRI reagent and then transferred into Eppendorf (EP) tube, in which the reagent was mixed up and down 10 times, and rested for 5 min at room temperature.
+Next, 0.2 mL chloroform was added, mixed, rested, and then centrifuged (12000 rpm, 4 °C, 15 min).
+The upper water was transferred into a new aseptic EP tube, mixed with 0.5 mL isopropanol, and centrifuged (12000 rpm, 4 °C, 10 min).
+Afterwards, the supernatant was removed, sRNA precipitation was hacked and washed with 80% ethanol, and the centrifugation (7500 rpm, 4 °C, 5 min) was repeated.
+Finally, the supernatant was carefully poured out, the precipitation was dried (30 min, until RNA precipitation became transparent, not completely dry), and then the pellet dissolved with 30 µL of DEPC water.
 The quantity and quality of the RNA samples were determined with the use of the NanoDrop ND-1000 spectrophotometer.

-The strand of cDNA and antisense RNA was synthesized by using OneArray plus RNA amplification kit developed by the Hualian Company, China.
+The strand of cDNA and antisense RNA was synthesized by using OneArray plus RNA amplification kit developed by the Hualian Company (Beijing, China).
 In the process, aa-UTP and NHS-CyeDye were added to make aRNA become CyeDye-aRNA to complete calibration.
 After purification, we made the hybridization between the product and Phalanx OneArray TM and, furthermore, entered the analysis process after cleaning and signal detection.
-The scanner was Agilent Microarray Scanner (G2505C).
-Finally, transcriptional differences of alpha-fetoprotein (AFP) and CD44 in five groups of rats were obtained from the data.
+The scanner was the Agilent Microarray Scanner (G2505C, Santa Clara, CA, United States).
+Finally, transcriptional levels of AFP and CD44 in five groups of rats were.

 Liver tissues

-Five assemblies of rats were created on the reference of pathological H and E staining.
-We put 20 mg liver tissue with 200 µL of the mixed radioimmuno- precipitation assay (RIPA, UNOCI Biological Company, WB020) into the 1.5 mL EP tube and grinded it adequately.
-Then the tissue was preserved with ice for 4 h, centrifugalized for 5 min at the centrifugal force of 12000 g.
-Afterwards, supernatant were divided into two parts: one was stored at ﹣80 ℃ after measuring the concentration, the other was denatured in boiling water with 5 × protein loading buffer for 5 min and then stored at ﹣80 ℃.
+Five groups of rats were created based on pathological hematoxylin and eosin (H and E) staining.
+Liver tissue (20 mg) was mixed with 200 µL of mixed radioimmuno- precipitation assay buffer (UNOCI Biological Company, WB020) in 1.5 mL EP tubes and homogenized.
+The tissue was preserved with ice for 4 h and centrifuged for 5 min at 12000 g.
+The supernatant was divided into two parts: one was stored at -80 °C after measuring the concentration and the other was denatured in boiling water with 5 × protein loading buffer for 5 min and stored at -80 °C.

 Serum samples

-About 5 mL of blood was taken from rat heart and left at 4 ℃ refrigerator overnight.
-After centrifugation (2000 rpm, 20 min), we removed sera into EP tube.
-On the reference of pathological H and E staining situations, we divided all sera into five groups and stored them in refrigerator at ﹣80 ℃, and avoided repeated freeze-thaw cycles.
+About 5 mL of blood was taken from the rat heart and incubated at 4 °C overnight.
+After centrifugation (2000 rpm, 20 min), we removed sera into the EP tube.
+Based on H and E staining, we divided all sera into five groups and stored them at -80 °C and avoided repeated freeze-thaw cycles.

 Enzyme linked immunosorbent assay (ELISA)